Multiplication sign: Uses

 In biology, the multiplication sign is used in a botanical hybrid name, for instance Ceanothus papillosus × impressus (a hybrid between C. papillosus and C. impressus) or Crocosmia × crocosmiiflora (a hybrid between two other species of Crocosmia).
-However, the communication of these hybrid names with a Latin letter "x" is common, when the actual "×" symbol is not readily available.
+However, the communication of these hybrid names with a Latin letter "x" is common, especially when the actual "×" symbol is not readily available.

 The multiplication sign is also used by historians for an event between two dates.
 When employed between two dates – for example 1225 and 1232 – the expression "1225×1232" means "no earlier than 1225 and no later than 1232".